Anon-Planet/thgtoa/guide.md

 ### iOS:

+**Disclaimer: Onion Browser, following a 2018 release on iOS, has had IP leaks via WebRTC.
+It is still the only officially endorsed browser for the Tor network for iOS.
+Users should exercise caution when using the browser and check for any DNS leaks.**

 While the official Tor Browser is not yet available for iOS, there is an alternative called Onion Browser endorsed by the Tor Project[^300].

 -   Head over to <https://apps.apple.com/us/app/onion-browser/id519296448>